gitter-badger/lutline/docs/specfile.md

             flag time
             implicit time

-Further, in the future the plans are to support the `atleastone` (at least one) relation.
+Further, in the future the plans are to support the `atleastone` ("at least one") relation.
 In order to accomplish this objective it will be important find a way of changing the look-up table (LUT) parser code that will allow to perform this functionallity.
 A possibility is to create a different LUT for each `atleastone` branch.